TWU is excited to host our students on campus again for the Fall 2020 Academic Semester.

 - Geographic location outside the Greater Vancouver Area (beyond 80 km distance)

-- Prioritizing our international students (with a current continuing study permit & quarantine plan)
+- Prioritizing our international students (with a current continuing study permit and quarantine plan)

 We Want to Know Your Situation